rnowotniak/qclib/README.md

 serial gate connection in a quantum circuit.
 Moreover, the overloaded **operator ()** makes it possible to “call” the gates or quantum circuits and execute them in a way similar to quantum functions.
-The proposed object model is a very useful data structure for genetic algorithms processing and genetic programming (a type of genetic algorithms processing trees or graph structures).
+The proposed object model is a very handy data structure for genetic algorithms processing and genetic programming (a type of genetic algorithms processing trees or graph structures).